A Look at the Seattle Area from the Information Superhighway

 - KEXP -- Where the Music Matters, and largely to a younger audience

-- KPLU -- Jazz, Blues, and NPR-related talk
+- KNKX (formerly KPLU) -- Jazz, Blues, and NPR-related talk

-- KUOW -- the original University of Washington station
+- KUOW -- the University of Washington station

 LOCAL TV STATIONS WITH NEWS ON THE WEB